Society of Fellows

 JOURNAL ON CONSTITUTIONAL DEMOCRACY

-All members of each class of the Society of Fellows are invited to take part in the creation of the Kinder Institute’s annual undergraduate-run Journal on Constitutional Democracy.
-Founded by Anurag Chandran, a member of the Institute’s inaugural class of undergraduate fellows, the Journal consists of primary source-driven, scholarly articles that each year explore a new theme chosen by Journal staff members that is relevant to the Kinder Institute’s scholarly focus on the underlying theory, historical evolution, and contemporary practice of American constitutional democracy.
+Members of each class of the Society of Fellows are invited to take part in the creation of the Kinder Institute’s undergrad-run Journal on Constitutional Democracy.
+Founded by Anurag Chandran, a member of the Institute’s inaugural class of undergraduate fellows, the Journal consists of primary source-driven, scholarly articles that explore a new theme chosen each year by Journal staff members that is relevant to the Kinder Institute’s scholarly focus on the underlying theory, historical evolution, and contemporary practice of American constitutional democracy.
 In addition to writing all content, undergraduate staffers are responsible for editing, designing, and marketing each volume of the Journal.
-Tackling the theme of “democracy: within & beyond,” Volume 1 of the Journal consisted of articles that addressed topics including the documentary history of the women’s suffrage movement and the 18th-century foundations of the interpretational philosophies of contemporary Supreme Court Justices.
-Published in April 2016, the second volume of the Journal explored the theme of “rhetoric: founding to the present” through articles that focused on subjects ranging from the outsider in electoral politics to the typographical idiosyncrasy of Thomas Jefferson’s “First Inaugural Address.”
+Past articles have provided a documentary history of the women’s suffrage movement; critiqued the rhetoric of Manifest Destiny and the prudence of Major League Baseball’s anti-trust exemption; re-examined FCC case law and the career arc of Supreme Court Justice Sandra Day O’Connor; and offered cross-era comparisons of presidential farewell addresses and American protest literature.

-More details about the first two volumes of the Journal on Constitutional Democracy can be found here.
+More details about the first three volumes of the Journal on Constitutional Democracy can be found here.

-Starting in 2016-2017, students can receive up to three (3) course credits (two in the fall semester and an additional one in the spring) for their participation in the creation of the Journal by enrolling in HIS/POL SC 4975.
+Students can receive up to three (3) course credits (two in the fall semester and an additional one in the spring) for their participation in the creation of the Journal by enrolling in the yearlong HIST/POL SC: 4975 Journal on Constitutional Democracy course.